shan-rind/shan-rind/README.md

-## Shan rind blog
+# SHAN RIND BLOG
+Welcome to My Personal Blog Website!
-welcome to my personal blog website! this blog contains pictures text and designs and will include moreblog post in future built with html
+This Blog contains Pictures,Text and Designs and Will include Moreblog post in Future.
+Built with Html.